Red Rocks Amphitheatre: Notable performances

 An incident during a performance by Jethro Tull on June 10, 1971, led to a five-year ban of rock concerts at Red Rocks.
 Approximately 1,000 people without tickets arrived at the sold-out show.
 Denver police directed the overflow, non-paying crowd to an area behind the theater, where they could hear the music but not see the band.
 The situation seemed satisfactory until some of the people without tickets attempted to enter the amphitheater by charging at, and breaking through, the police line.
 Some of those without tickets began lobbing rocks at the police, and the police responded by discharging tear gas at the gate-crashers.
 The wind carried the tear gas over the hill, into the paying crowd and onto the stage.
 Following the "Riot at Red Rocks," Denver Mayor William H. McNichols Jr. banned rock concerts from the amphitheater.
 For the next five years, shows at Red Rocks were limited to softer acts, such as John Denver, Sonny & Cher, The Carpenters, Pat Boone, Seals & Crofts and Carole King.
 The ban on rock and roll was finally lifted through legal action taken by Barry Fey, who tried to book the band America at the venue in 1975.
 After being denied a permit by the city, Fey took the city to court, and the court ruled that the city had acted "arbitrarily and capricious[ly]" in banning rock concerts at Red Rocks.
 Starting in the summer of 1976, the rock bands were once again welcomed at the venue.
 Jethro Tull played Red Rocks again on June 7, 1988, August 12, 2008, and June 8, 2011.

+It was the site of Bruce Springsteen's first outdoor concert in 1978.
 On June 5, 1983, U2 performed during their War Tour, in front of only 4,400 in very inclement weather.
 The venue had been sold out, but the crowd size was affected by the weather, with attendees believing the show would be canceled.
 The show was not canceled because the band could not get their money back for the outlay on filming crews and equipment for the performance.
 Those who braved the weather and showed up were told personally by Bono, who came to the parking lot and into the crowd more than once, to ignore their seat assignments, and to move as forward as they wished to make the house seem full, since the show was being filmed for what became the group's concert film U2 Live at Red Rocks: Under a Blood Red Sky.
 The music video for "Sunday Bloody Sunday,” shown in heavy rotation on MTV, was also the fruit of the filming effort.
 Some songs from the show appear on the group's 1983 live album Under a Blood Red Sky.